DrydenDev/spirits-night/feature-list.md

 - [x] Add generation of an adversary in with a random level
 - [x] Add a slider to control the level(s) of the adversary
 - [ ] Add full adversary images to generation
+- [x] Add icons instead of text to descriptions
 - [x] Deploy to an available host (cloudflare, netlify, vercel, github, etc)
 - [x] Point domain to host
 - [x] Ensure all functionality works on mobile